PZwoodcat/Oleppy_Free/README.md

 This project will be based off my reading of these 2 papers, as well as whatever knowledge summarization GPT cooks up.
 First paper - https://hal.science/hal-02465792/document - This one is often referenced in discussions of OLED burn in.
 It is a multi-factor study of OLED degradation across multiple factors such as driving current, temperature and time.
 Second paper - https://www.mdpi.com/2076-3417/11/1/74?utm_source=chatgpt.com - for cross-referencing
+If you do not like math, feel free to skip this section, because accurate prediction of OLED lifetime relies on equipment, not math.
+But we do not want to buy expansive equipment here, so let's make a vaguely correct estimate.
 First,
 ```math
 L \propto \left(\frac{RGB}{255}\right)^{2.2}